IvanciniGT/KeyCloakTraining/notes/day2.md

 needs to be authenticated whenever a query is made from this clientId...
 We will have a bunch of options in order to authenticate the client:
 - clientSecret
 - IP Address + Certificate ** This is more secure... as the Certificate is hard to be faked... and at certain point the SECRET could have been exposed

+KeyCloak is going to store user's password in its database (postgre)

+Are those password encrypted in the database?

+No...
+They are Hashed
+The actual password is not stored... just a hash of the password.